-Section 202(c) of the Notification and Federal Employee Anti-discrimination and Retaliation Act of 2002 (No FEAR Act) requires that each Federal agency in the Executive Branch provide employees training regarding their rights and remedies under anti-discrimination and anti-retaliation laws.
-By regulation, all current Executive Branch employees and managers must be trained by a certain date, and training thereafter must be conducted no less than every two years.
-New employees receive training as part of a new hire orientation program.
-If there is no new hire orientation program, new employees must receive the applicable training within 90 days of their appointment.
+Section 202(c) of the Notification and Federal Employee Antidiscrimination and Retaliation Act of 2002 (No FEAR Act) requires that each Federal agency in the Executive Branch provide employees training regarding their rights and remedies under antidiscrimination and anti-retaliation laws.
+By regulation, all current Executive Branch employees and managers must receive training at least every two years.
+New employees receive training as part of orientation or within 90 days of their appointment.

-It has long been recognized that anti-discrimination and anti-retaliation training for employees provides many benefits in the workplace.
-By informing employees about their rights, they learn to differentiate between what the law prohibits, such as unlawful harassment, and what the law does not prohibit, such as everyday non-discriminatory personnel decisions.
-Employees also learn how to seek redress for violations of their rights and the remedies available to them under the law.
-Training also informs managers of their obligations as supervisors.
-Often, supervisors run afoul of the law because they were not properly informed of their responsibilities or about best practices for handling discrimination and retaliation issues.
+It has long been recognized that anti-discrimination and antiretaliation training for employees provides many benefits in the workplace.
+By informing employees about their rights, they learn to differentiate between what the law prohibits, and what the law does not prohibit, employees also learn how to seek redress for violations of their rights and the remedies available to them under the law.
+Training also informs managers of their obligations as supervisors and about best practices for handling discrimination and retaliation issues.
 Mandatory training has the effect of reducing discrimination and retaliation claims, improving the workplace environment, and lowering administrative and legal costs.
-The OOC feels it is important that Members of Congress and their staffs be equally trained on the rights of Legislative Branch employees.
-While we are able to reach some Members through New Member Orientation at the start of a new Congress, as with staffers, it is not required for Members to attend.
-By having mandatory training for both the Member and staff, the OOC could reduce the number of claims brought by congressional staffers, while also satisfying the statutory mandate of the Education and Outreach program.
+The OOC feels it is important for Members of Congress and their staff to be trained on the rights and responsibilities of Legislative Branch employees.
+Training for both the Member and staff could reduce the number of claims brought under the CAA.

-To this end, in the last fiscal year, the OOC has worked tirelessly with Member offices and Committee staff to expand our accessibility to House and Senate IT services.
+To this end, in the last fiscal year, the OOC has worked with Member offices and Committee staff to expand accessibility to House and Senate IT services.
 This expansion would allow us to reach staffers in the most timely and efficient manner possible.

 Additionally we have increased our training efforts with other Legislative Branch agencies.
-We are working closely with numerous agency staffs to promote Workplace Rights training, antidiscrimination training, and providing information on the Family and Medical Leave Act (FMLA).
-These training opportunities have proved invaluable to these offices, and we know they would be equally helpful to House and Senate staffers as well.
+We are working closely with numerous agency staff to promote Workplace Rights training, antidiscrimination training, and provide information on the FMLA.